Climate Summary for Florida - November 2015

 Table 1: November average temperatures and departures from normal (˚F) for selected cities.

-Rainfall totals varied across the state in November.
-Portions of the Florida Peninsula and Big Bend reported monthly rainfall totals well above normal, while the Panhandle and southeast Florida saw below average rainfall during November (Figure 1).
-Departures from normal roughly ranged from -3.53” to 3.71” (Table 2 and Appendix 1), though localized parts of Florida saw rainfall totals that were as much as 5.00” below normal to over 8.00” above normal (Figure 1).
-November 2014 was the 3rd wettest in Ocala, the 4th wettest in Tampa and Daytona Beach, the 5th wettest at Fort Myers and the 10th wettest in Orlando.
-Daytona Beach reported its 2nd wettest day in November since records started in 1923 on the 26th when 6.45” of rainfall was recorded.
-There were multiple 24-hour precipitation records broken for the month (Table 3).
+Rainfall totals were varied across the state in November.
+The Panhandle and portions of peninsular Florida (particularly areas near Jacksonville and Miami) had well above normal rainfall, while most of coastal peninsular Florida recorded below normal rainfall (Figure 1).
+Departures from normal roughly ranged from -0.80” to +4.83” (Table 2 and Appendix 1), though localized parts of the state saw rainfall totals that were as much as 2.00” below normal to more than 8.00” above normal (Figure 1).
+There were several 24-hour precipitation records broken for the month (Table 3).

-Table 2: November precipitation totals and departures from normal (inches) for selected cities.
+Table 2: November precipitation totals and departures from normal (inches) for select cities.